vtexdocs/dev-portal-content/docs/guides/Getting-Started/authentication/expiring-a-shoppers-password.md

 This request has no body.

-A successful response will have status code `200` and an empty body.
+A successful response will have status code `200 (OK)` and an empty body.

 >❗ This request does not trigger any notification.
 We strongly recommend that you [notify the user](#notifying-the-shopper) to prevent a frustrating shopping experience next time they try to login to your store.